Lectures & Courses

 In the study of the above topics Brigitte has read extensively around the topic of garden design, has created her own examples and is now able to discuss and present about the changing role of the garden in medieval and later society and dispel many myths surrounding what we think we know about these gardens.

 This is where it all began some twenty years ago.
 Brigitte started attending furniture restoration classes and this soon grew into a passion for the very earliest furniture, where it came from, how to understand it, and recognise it (some harsh lessons learned there) and how to repair, restore and care for it.
-She attends all the significant early furniture auctions in the country and is a well known expert with the leading auctioneers in the topic.
-Her furniture recognition courses are amongst the most requested events.
+She attends all the significant early furniture auctions in the country, to keep up with market trends and values.